Display diffs of changes to the VC fileset since the merge base of this

 location.

+What we mean by a topic branch is any shorter-lived branch used for work which will later be merged into a longer-lived branch.
 Topic branches are sometimes called “feature branches”.
 It is also common for the term “feature branch” to be reserved for a particular kind of topic branch, one that another branch or other branches are repeatedly merged into.